Call or Text: (802) 625-0201

 Each year since 2013, Robert P. Stiller School of Business students have traveled to various countries in Asia for life-changing internships, courtesy of a prestigious grant from the Freeman Foundation.
 The primary destination has been Shanghai, China, with academic support through the Shanghai University of International Business and Economics.
 A more recent partnership in Kyoto, Japan, has opened further possibilities for students.

-The Freeman Foundation Grant allows business students to gain global professional experiences—as well as valuable language and intercultural skills—for very little personal cost.
+This amazing travel grant for Champlain College students provides immersive global professional experiences—as well as valuable language and intercultural skills—for very little personal cost.

 Over the years, some of our students' internships have evolved into full-time jobs post-graduation.